practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 solve satisfy;
 ```

-I ran this program like this to count me the total number of solutions, which is 191808:
+I ran this program like this to count the total number of solutions, which is 191808:

 ```
 $ time minizinc ./MapColoring_Germany.mzn --all-solutions | grep "^-" | wc